mikegagnon/tic-tac-toe/README.md

 ### Introducing the `GameOver` class

-`GameOver` objects storee information about the end of the game.
+`GameOver` objects store information about the end of the game.
 Hopefully the comments below explain it well enough.

 ```js